 WP: When you sin, you need to confess to get forgiven again.

 BP: You were forgiven 2000 years ago (Col 2:13).
-Jesus said your forgiveness is not based on confession, but his blood (Mt 26:28).
+Your forgiveness is not based on confession, but his blood (Matt 26:28).
 His blood is a necessary and sufficient condition for your complete forgiveness (Heb 9 & 10).

 WP: When you sin, you need to confess to get clean again.

-BP: The blood of Jesus cleanses and keeps on cleansing you (1 Jn 1:7).
+BP: The blood of Jesus cleanses and keeps on cleansing you (1 John 1:7).

 WP: Confession is good for clearing a guilty conscience.
 Ask the Holy Spirit to examine you and point out your shortcomings.

 BP: The blood of Christ has cleansed your conscience so that we may be free to serve God (Heb 9:14).
 Because of Christ’s perfect sacrifice, the Holy Spirit chooses to remember your sins no more (Heb 10:17).
 He will only ever convict you of your righteousness in Christ (John 16:10).

 WP: God is holy and lives in unapproachable light.
 Don’t even think about drawing near.